zio/zio-quill/README.md

 Quill provides mirror sources for test purposes.
 Instead of running the query, they return a mirror with the information that would be used to run the query.
 There are two mirror source versions:

-- `io.getquill.source.mirror.mirrorSource`: Mirrors the quotation ast
+- `io.getquill.source.mirror.mirrorSource`: Mirrors the quotation AST
-- `io.getquill.source.sql.mirror.mirrorSource`: Mirrors the sql query
+- `io.getquill.source.sql.mirror.mirrorSource`: Mirrors the SQL query

-This documentation uses the sql mirror in its examples under the `db` name:
+This documentation uses the SQL mirror in its examples under the `db` name:

 ```scala
 val db = io.getquill.source.sql.mirror.mirrorSource